 The National Quality Framework is the rating system that ensures early childhood education and care services meet high national standards.
 These standards help make sure your child is safe and is given opportunities for learning and development.
-You can look at services' ratings by visiting:
+You can look at services' ratings by visiting: www.startingblocks.gov.au

-startingblocks.gov.au

-All government-funded kindergarten programs must meet Victorian Government safety and quality guidelines and are developed in line with the Victorian Early Years Learning and Development Framework (VEYLDF).
+All funded kindergarten programs must meet Victorian Government safety and quality guidelines and are developed in line with the Victorian Early Years Learning and Development Framework (VEYLDF).
 The VEYLDF provides practice principles to guide early childhood professionals to work together, with children and with families to achieve the best outcomes for every child.

-Learn more when you speak to your local service
+Learn more when you speak to your local service - questions you can ask

-To help decide if a kindergarten program is the best fit for you, your child and your family, below are some questions to consider asking a service when you speak to them about enrolling:
+To help decide if a kindergarten program is the best fit for you, your child and your family, below are some questions you might want to consider asking a service when you speak to them about enrolling:

-- what does the program include? - how will my child's individual needs be met? - is there a government-funded kindergarten program?
-Is the program led by a teacher? - how does your service rate against the National Quality Standards? - what sort of qualifications do your staff have? - how does the service support children with additional needs? - what happens if my child is unwell, upset, or unsettled?
+- What does the program include? - How will my child's individual needs be met? - Is there a funded kindergarten program?
+Is the program led by a teacher? - How does your service rate against the National Quality Standards? - What sort of qualifications do your staff have? - How does the service support children with additional needs? - What happens if my child is unwell, upset, or unsettled?

-- how are food and drink given to my child?
+- How are food and drink given to my child?
 How does the service manage allergies?
-How are families informed of what children are eating? - how does the service give medication? - how does the service communicate with families? - how does the service manage toilet training and rest and relaxation? - are places available for the days and hours your family needs? - what are the hours of operation?
-Does the service operate throughout the year or only during certain times, like school terms? - are there additional fees or costs to attend? - is there a fee to be placed on the waiting list? - does the service offer wrap-around care before and after the kindergarten program?
+How are families informed of what children are eating? - How does the service give medication? - How does the service communicate with families? - How does the service manage toilet training and rest and relaxation? - Are places available for the days and hours your family needs? - What are the hours of operation?
+Does the service operate throughout the year or only during certain times, like school terms? - What are the fees or costs to attend? - Is there a fee to be placed on the waiting list? - Does the service offer wrap-around care before and after the kindergarten program?